ServiceNowNextExperience/ServiceNowNextExperience.github.io/labs/LAB2050-K24-Intro-to-Workspaces/1-overview.md

 ## Prerequisites
 - **ServiceNow Version:** Washington D.C.
 - **UI Builder Version:** 25.1.26
+  - ** UI Builder is now a store application.
+If you see things different from how they are presented in the lab, check the application manager to see if you've got a pending update.
 - **Plugins:**
   - HR Agent Workspace
   - Service Operations Workspace